 When you come to sell your flat, if you’ve got less than 60 years left on your lease, you may be surprised to find how difficult it is to sell – in particular with such a short lease term, your flat will probably be un-mortgageable.
 When it comes to remortgaging or selling, you really will have major problems.

-Given that a significant number of the flats and apartments in Basildon were built in the 70s and 80s, usually with a term of 99 years, that means that many of those flats have a relatively short lease and are going to get increasingly hard to sell.
-For example, say flat was built in 1975 – that’s 39 years ago, which means there are only 60 years left on the lease.
+Given that a significant number of the leasehold flats and apartments in Basildon were built in the 70s and 80s, usually with a term of 99 years, that means that many of those flats have a relatively short lease and are going to get increasingly hard to sell.
+For example, say your flat was built in 1975 – at the time this page was written that’s 47 years ago, which means there are only 52 years left on the lease.
+And with a lease that short, it’s highly unlikely anyone will get a mortgage

 THE ANSWER TO YOUR SHORT LEASE PROBLEM